jaredLunde/masonic/README.md

 this package relies on and provides React hooks.

 ## Motivation
-The only use case I have ever had for a masonry component is relative to the browser window.
 Brian's Masonry component is great in its performance and versatility, but I wanted something more directly suited to my growing needs for scalable masonry layout.
 I also desired something with an API that more closely matched `react-window`'s awesome API.